What Self-Isolation Means to You.

 If you do carry on having symptoms after 7 days, please call (not visit) your doctor.

-There are quite a significant number of people who require to self-isolate.
+There are quite a significant number of people who require self-isolating.

-People can decide to self-isolate based on the advice provided by their local health departments or as directed specifically from their health provider.
+People can decide to self-isolate based on the advice provided by their local health departments or as directed specifically by their health provider.